-Additional contractual conditions on State aid may be imposed to projects in case of project modifications assessed as State aid relevant.
+Additional contractual conditions on State aid may imposed to relevant partner(s) in case of project modifications assessed as State aid relevant.

-During the project lifetime, if any activities are assessed as State aid relevant the information must be raised to the JS.
 In this sense, Lead Partners, National Controllers and project partners must keep specific attention to this issue as far as infringement to State aid rules can lead to major financial errors and irregularities.